-This festival is held annually in May in Ottawa and Gatineau, Canada.
+This festival is held annually in May in Ottawa (discover here a 2-day itinerary for Ottawa) and Gatineau, Canada.
 The Canadian Tulip Festival claims to be the world’s largest tulip festival, displaying over one million tulips.
 The number of visitors reaches over 500,000 each year.
 Large displays of tulips are planted throughout the city, and the largest display of tulips is found in Commissioners Park on the shores of Dow’s Lake, and along the Rideau Canal with 300,000 tulips planted there alone.

 In 2011 the festival will take place between May 6 to May 23rd.
 It is its 59th edition and the theme is: “Kaleidoscope – a celebration of spring awakening through colour, culture and community”.

 There’s also a very interesting history behind this large event.
 The festival “preserves the local heritage of Canada’s role in freeing the Netherlands during World War II, and the symbolic tulip, a gift in perpetuity to the Canadian people for providing a safe harbour to the Dutch Royal Family at that time.
 In the fall of 1945, Princess Juliana of the Netherlands presented Ottawa with 100,000 tulip bulbs.
 The gift was given in appreciation of the safe haven that members of Holland’s exiled royal family received during the World War II in Ottawa and in recognition of the role the Canadian troops played in the liberation of the Netherlands.